Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 The initial scaling of the graphs is so that the whole graph/track data can be seen.

 All graph scales allow horizontal and vertical zooming with the mouse wheel as follows:

 * move the mouse pointer on a graph,
-* use the mouse wheel to zoom in or out on the horzontal __and__ on the vertical scale at the same time,
+* use the mouse wheel to zoom in or out on the horizontal __and__ on the vertical scale at the same time,
 * press the _CTRL_ key and use the mouse wheel to zoom in or out on the vertical scale only,
 * press the _ALT_ key and use the mouse wheel to zoom in or out on the horizontal scale only.